January 2021 – January 2024

 Comoros, Kenya, Madagascar, Mauritius, Mozambique, Seychelles, Tanzania

-Consequently, the role of deepening scientific knowledge and strengthening research capacities in the South is paramount to enable these States to integrate themselves into the ongoing negotiations and to develop their capacities for decision-making and policy-making for the sustainable management of coastal and marine environments based on scientific knowledge.
+Consequently, the role of deepening scientific knowledge and strengthening research capacities in the Global South is paramount to enable these states to integrate themselves into the ongoing negotiations and to develop their capacities for decision-making and policy-making for the sustainable management of coastal and marine environments based on scientific knowledge.
 It is in response to this last challenge that DiDEM has been designed, to lay the foundations, in the Western Indian Ocean (WIO) perimeter, for an innovative approach to support dialogue between science and decision-makers.

-DiDEM promotes the results of research programs coordinated by the IRD and relies on the networks of academic, institutional and local partnerships set up by the Institute's teams within the WIO perimeter.
+DiDEM promotes the results of research projects coordinated by the IRD and relies on the networks of academic, institutional and local partnerships set up by the Institute's teams within the WIO perimeter.
 It aims to mobilize part of the scientific community, already involved in the WIO's fields, in a multidisciplinary approach that is inclusive of civil society, to disseminate scientific knowledge to regional institutions, national authorities and local communities with responsibilities in the management of coastal and marine environments, and to strengthen the capacities of professionals and students in the region through an intersectoral approach.

 The aim will thus be to promote porosity between the world of research and society in the countries concerned, in order to: